Car insurance for 17-year-olds

 Technically, 17-year-olds can purchase the same types of insurance as any other motorist: comprehensive, third-party fire and theft or third-party only.

-Comprehensive insurance offers the deepest level of protection, but it may not be the most expensive, so it’s worth checking the cost of all types of insurance.
+Comprehensive insurance offers the deepest level of protection.
+And, contrary to what you might expect, it may not be the most expensive type.
+So it’s worth checking the cost of all types of insurance.

-With some insurers, younger drivers may be able to add telematics to their car as part of their policy.
+With some insurers, younger drivers may be able to opt for a “black-box” policy.
 This allows insurers to track your driving activity and (hopefully) prove that you are a safe driver.
-If you can do this, you’ll often be able to secure a discounted premium.
+If you can do this, you’ll often be able to get discounts on your premium.

 Cheapest cars to insure for a 17-year-old